fstandhartinger/LightGbmDotNet/README.md

 ### Notes

+- You might need to install the [Visual Studio 2015 C++ Redistributable](https://www.microsoft.com/en-ca/download/details.aspx?id=48145) on the machine you want to run this on:
 - Please be aware this wrapper uses files to transfer data to LightGBM and may write a considerable amount of data on your disk
 - Don't forget to dispose the LightGbm instance after use to make sure the created files are cleaned up
 - To use GPU acceleration (only provided for NVIDIA cards) pass `true` to the constructor of LightGbm class